-Ferber says to go in and check and reassure your baby at intervals and Weissbluth, while offering 4 different methods of sleep training, strongly suggests “extinction” (or not going in at all) yields the fastest results and is least confusing to baby.
+Ferber says to go in and check and reassure your baby at intervals.
+Weissbluth, while offering 4 different methods of sleep training, strongly suggests “extinction” (or not going in at all) yields the fastest results and is least confusing to baby.

 Weissbluth strongly urges parents to put baby to sleep early (as early as 5 p.m., if necessary), while Ferber suggests that later bedtimes are often required to avoid your baby waking too early in the morning.
 Ferber also recommends very strict schedules for inconsistent babies.

-Weissbluth discusses how your baby’s temperament will be a guiding factor in your experience with your baby’s sleep, while Ferber doesn’t seem to touch on this much, if at all.
+Weissbluth discusses how your baby’s temperament will be a guiding factor in your experience with your baby’s sleep.
+Ferber doesn’t seem to touch on this much, if at all.

 Weissbluth says that many babies will need 1-2 night feedings up through 9 months while Ferber indicates babies need just one feeding at 3 months and none after 4-5 months old.

-These are just a few of the differences and there could be more.
-These are the ones that come up most in personalized consultations.
+These are just a few of the differences and there are more.
+These are the ones that have come up most in my 15+ years of personalized consultations.

 So, Ferber or Weissbluth for your baby?

 First, if I asked 10 of you how much sleep your babies get and then asked another 10 people, I would get different averages from each group.
 Keep in mind that the sources of averages are based on a finite number of babies and is just a sample.
-Averages are just those and you should use them as guidelines, not the end all, be all.
+Averages are just that.
+You should use them as guidelines, not the end all, be all.
 Your baby has unique sleep needs, so respect those.
-Log her sleep for 1-2 weeks every so often and you will know how much sleep she needs, on average (every day may not be the same), at that age.
-In my experience with my own children and thousands of yours, Ferber’s averages are much too low for young babies, but seem exactly right around 2 years old and up.
+Log her sleep for 1-2 weeks every so often and you will know how much sleep she needs, on average.
+(Every day may not be the same.)
+In my experience with my own children and thousands of families that I’ve helped, Ferber’s averages are much too low for young babies, but seem exactly right around 2 years old and up.

 I will wholeheartedly disagree with Ferber’s notion that all/most babies only need one feeding at 3 months and none by 4-5 months old, especially breastfed babies.
-True, maybe a baby won’t lose weight or become unhealthy, but it doesn’t mean he can comfortably go long periods without feeding from that young age, either.
+True, maybe a baby won’t lose weight or become unhealthy.
+But this doesn’t mean he can comfortably go long periods without feeding from that young age, either.
 I do see some babies do very well without feedings at a young age, but definitely not all.
 Both my boys and especially my youngest who was a great self-soother, actually, struggled a lot with this!

-As far as check and console or cry it out ala “extinction,” I think it’s a lot easier to say “Just let him cry” than to actually see it through, especially as a new parent.
+Concerning cry it out or “extinction,” I think it’s a lot easier to say “Just let him cry” than to actually see it through.
+This is especially for new parents.
 It sounds, to some, like it’s an easy way out, but it’s far from that.
-I have found that many babies can and will make very good progress without either of these methods and I often start with no cry (or limited crying) methods with the majority of our families.
+I have found that many babies can and will make very good progress without either of these methods.
+I still typically start with no cry (or limited crying) methods with the majority of our families.
 Will sleep be perfect?
 Sometimes, but not always, unfortunately.
-I am in Weissbluth’s camp that your baby’s temperament will make a BIG difference in what you get to work, and not only that, but your patience level, too.
-You may be too much of a hare and your baby’s a tortoise or vice versa.
+I am in Weissbluth’s camp that your baby’s temperament will make a BIG difference in what works best.
+Not only that, but your patience level, too.
+You may be too much of a hare and your baby’s a tortoise – or vice versa.